fracarma/organetto/README.md

 # 🪗 ORGanetto

 A Visual Studio Code extension for managing your Salesforce orgs with style and efficiency.
+Perfect for developers juggling multiple Salesforce environments!

+Click the 🪗 icon for instant access!

-## Features
+## ✨ Features

 ### 🎯 Quick Org Management
 - **View all your Salesforce orgs** in a clean, sortable table
 - **Open orgs** directly in your browser with one click
+- **Add new orgs** with a guided authentication flow
+- **Set default org** for your workspace

+### 🔐 Authentication & Security
+- **Reauthenticate** disconnected orgs without losing data
+- **Get Auth URL** - Copy SFDX Auth URL to clipboard for CI/CD or team sharing
 - **Logout from orgs** with confirmation (removes them from your authenticated list)
-- **Track usage** - automatically records when you last opened each org
+- **Multi-org support** - Manage Production, Sandbox, Scratch, and Dev Hub orgs

 ### 🔍 Smart Filtering & Search
 - **Text search** - Start typing anywhere to instantly search orgs by alias/username